Facyla/esope/mod/elgg_webdav/README.md

  * Personal file server (RW)
  * Public file server (Read-only)
  * Group file server (RW)
+   - subgroups support (if au_subgroups enabled)
+   - folders support (if file_tools enabled)
  * Members file server (RW)

+## KNOWN ISSUES
+ * Moving files DO NOT EXIST in WebDAV !
+If you move a file or folder it will create the new files then remove the old ones => this results in Elgg Files losing all properties, metadata, annotations, etc. So it's better not to...'

 ## TODO
  * Implement locks system